OpenLiberty/ci.docker/README.md

 COPY --chown=1001:0  bootstrap.properties /config/
 ```

-Many of these configuration changes can also be set during container invocation by using the build command's '-e' option to pass in an environment variable value.
+These environment variables can be set when running container as well.
+This can be achieved by using the run command's '-e' option to pass in an environment variable value.
 ```
 docker run -d -p 80:9080 -p 443:9443 -e WLP_LOGGING_CONSOLE_FORMAT=JSON -e WLP_LOGGING_CONSOLE_LOGLEVEL=info -e WLP_LOGGING_CONSOLE_SOURCE=message,trace,accessLog,ffdc,audit open-liberty:latest
 ```